carlfranklin/GrpcGenerator/README.md

 PeopleClient is generated by **GrpcGenerator**.

-It injects the gRPC.NET Generated`Grpc_People.Grpc_PeopleClient` and uses that to make the actual calls to the server service.
+It injects the gRPC.NET generated `Grpc_People.Grpc_PeopleClient` and uses that to make the actual calls to the server service.

-However, the request must be converted first from our C# type to a protobuf message type using the **GrpcGenerator** generated converter class:
+However, the request must be converted first from our C# object to a gRPC.NET generated object using the **GrpcGenerator** generated converter class:

 ```c#
 var getAllPeopleRequest = GetAllPeopleRequestConverter.FromGetAllPeopleRequest(request);